 If everything has a place in my home, then it needs to be there when not in use.

 So now that you’re raring to get started, where are you going to start?
 Here are a few ideas for you.
 The tasks may be tiny, but the results will feel big!

 - Clean out your desk drawer.
-You know the drawer where you keep your pens and paper clips and the earbuds from your last 3 phones?
+You know, the drawer where you keep your pens and paper clips and the earbuds from your last 3 phones?
 Get rid of any pens, markers, highlighters that don’t work, or that you don’t love.
-Throw away any scraps of paper that you don’t need anymore.
-Donate or sell electronics and their accessories that you’re not using anymore.
+Recycle any scraps of paper that you don’t need anymore.
+Donate, sell, or recycle electronics and their accessories that you’re not using anymore.

 - Clean out your makeup drawer.
 This is another drawer that tends to get super cluttered.
 Throw away any makeup that’s past its prime.
 Don’t know when that prime was?
 Check for an expiration date or check out this post that tells you how long your makeup actually lasts.
 I had no idea!

 - Clean out your cabinet of glasses and cups.
 Do you really need 18 plastic cups from your favorite pizza place or set of 12 small glasses?
 You might.
 I don’t know your entertaining habits.
 But if you don’t need them, get rid of them!

 - Clean out your sock drawer.
 I probably wear 15% of the socks in my drawer.
 Granted, it’s summer, so I don’t wear socks often, but it’s something to think about as the weather gets colder.
 If there are holes in your socks or they’ve lost their mate to the laundry monster, get rid of them.
 You could also repurpose socks as rags, but only if you don’t already have rags.
 There’s no need to add more clutter with something you’ve just decluttered.